Hugo Black: United States v. Price

 In United States v.
 Price (1965), eighteen Ku Klux Klan members were charged with murder and conspiracy for the deaths of James Chaney, Andrew Goodman and Michael Schwerner, but the charges were dismissed by the trial court.
 A unanimous Supreme Court, which included Black, reversed the dismissal and ordered the case to proceed to trial.
-Seven of these men, including fellow Klansmen Samuel Bowers, Cecil Price and Alton Wayne Roberts were found guilty of the crime; eight of them, including Lawrence A. Rainey, were found not guilty; and three of them, including Edgar Ray Killen, had their cases end in a mistrial.
+Seven of these men, including fellow Klansmen Samuel Bowers, Cecil Price and Alton Wayne Roberts were found guilty of the crime; eight of them, including Lawrence A. Rainey, were found not guilty; and three of them, including Edgar Ray Killen, had their cases end in a hung jury.

 Legacy

-Hugo Black was twice the subject of covers of Time magazine: On August 26, 1935, as a United States Senator; and on October 9, 1964, as an associate justice (art by Robert Vickrey).
+Hugo Black was twice the subject of covers of Time magazine: On August 26, 1935, as a United States senator; and on October 9, 1964, as an associate justice (art by Robert Vickrey).

 In 1986, Black appeared on the 5¢ postage stamp in the Great Americans series issued by the United States Postal Service.
-Along with Oliver Wendell Holmes, Jr. he was one of only two Associate Justices to do so until the later inclusions of Thurgood Marshall, Joseph Story, Louis Brandeis, Felix Frankfurter, and William J. Brennan, Jr.
+Along with Oliver Wendell Holmes Jr. he was one of only two Associate Justices to do so until the later inclusions of Thurgood Marshall, Joseph Story, Louis Brandeis, Felix Frankfurter, and William J. Brennan Jr.

 In 1987, Congress passed a law sponsored by Alabama representative Ben Erdreich, designating the new courthouse building for the U.S. District Court for the Northern District of Alabama in Birmingham, as the "Hugo L. Black United States Courthouse".

 An extensive collection of Black's personal, senatorial, and judicial papers is archived at the Manuscript Division of the Library of Congress, where it is open for research.

 Justice Black is honored in an exhibit in the Bounds Law Library at the University of Alabama School of Law.
 A special Hugo Black collection is maintained by the library.

+In his hometown of Ashland, a monument to Justice Hugo Black was dedicated on October 15, 2022.

 Black served on the Supreme Court for thirty-four years, making him the fifth longest-serving Justice in Supreme Court history.
 He was the senior (longest serving) justice on the court for an unprecedented twenty-five years, from the death of Chief Justice Stone on April 22, 1946, to his own retirement on September 17, 1971.
-As the longest-serving associate justice, he was acting Chief Justice on two occasions: from Stone's death until Vinson took office on June 24, 1946; and from Vinson's death on September 8, 1953, until Warren took office on October 5, 1953.
+As the longest-serving associate justice, he was acting chief justice on two occasions: from Stone's death until Vinson took office on June 24, 1946; and from Vinson's death on September 8, 1953, until Warren took office on October 5, 1953.
 There was no interregnum between the Warren and Burger courts in 1969.